Content Management Systems, Webshops and Private Clouds.

-From the brainstorming and negotiation process to the planning and implementation phase, the ceremonial handover and beyond.
+From the brainstorming and negotiation process to the planning and implementation phase, the project handover and beyond.

-In order to bring a project forward and to reach the finish line, it is important to question the existing, to think outside the box, to experiment with new things, to improvise if necessary and to learn from each other…
+In order to bring a project forward and to reach the finish line, it is important to question the status quo, think outside the box, experiment with new things and improvise if necessary.

 Every beginning is difficult.